Oracle-Efficient Online Learning and Auction Design: Stochastic Adversaries and Universal Benchmarks

 \end{theorem}

-\begin{example}[Valuation Shocks] Consider the setting where valuations of players in the beginning of time are drawn from some product distribution $F=F_1\times\ldots\times F_n$.
-Then at every iteration with some probability $\rho$ the valuations of all players remain the same as in the previous iteration, while with some probability $1-\rho$, there is a shock in the market and the valuations of the players are re-drawn from distribution $F$.
-As we analyzed in the previous section, the spectral gap of the Markov chain defined by this setting is at least $\frac{(1-\rho)^2}{8}$.
-Thus we get a regret bound which depends inversely proportionally with the quantity $1-\rho$.
+\begin{example}[Valuation Shocks] Consider the setting where valuations of players in the beginning of time are drawn from some product distribution $F=F_1\times\cdots\times F_n$.
+Then in each round with some probability $\rho$ the valuations of all players remain the same as in the previous round, while with some probability $1-\rho$, there is a shock in the market and the valuations of the players are re-drawn from distribution $F$.
+As we analyzed in the previous section, the spectral gap of the Markov chain defined by this problem is at least $\frac{(1-\rho)^2}{8}$.
+Thus we get a regret bound which depends inversely on the quantity $1-\rho$.

 Hence, our online learning algorithm achieves revenue that is close to the optimal revenue achievable by any dominant-strategy truthful mechanism for the distribution $F$.
-More importantly, it achieves this guarantee even if the valuations of the players are not drawn i.i.d. at every iteration and even if the learner does not know what the distribution $F$ is, when the valuations of the players are going to be re-drawn, or what the rate $\rho$ of shocks in the markets is. \end{example}
+More importantly, it achieves this guarantee even if the valuations of the players are not drawn i.i.d.\ at every iteration and even if the learner does not know what the distribution $F$ is, or when the valuations of the players are going to be re-drawn, or what the rate $\rho$ of shocks in the markets is. \end{example}